RinaProg/Student-Management-System/README.md

 - Update
 - Delete
 ## DESCRIBE ABOVE FEATURES:
 ### Create – This method takes details from the student like name, sem, gender, depertment, email, phone number and address.
-It  generates id for thar particular student so admin can give the attendance on the basis of the ids.
+It  generates roll number for that particular student so admin can give the attendance on the basis of the roll number.

 ### Display – This method displays the details of every student.